-Flip often and move it around a bit so the grates, which are going to be searing hot, don't make black grill marks.
+Flip often and move it around a bit so the grates, which are going to be searing hot, don’t make black grill marks.
+Flipping often allows the surface that is being superheated by direct infrared radiation to get away from the heat and cool off by allowing energy to escape into the air.
+It is the same idea as rolling over on the beach.
 Grill marks may look pretty, but we want the entire surface as dark as the grill marks.
 If you started with high quality meat, when you are done, you will have finally produced a restaurant quality steak at home.
 Reverse sear is the best way to get edge to edge medium rare on a thick steak without that thick band of battleship gray meat under the crust, Check out the incredible method of reverse sear used at Stripsteak in Las Vegas in my article on extreme steak.

 Here’s a video of me demonstrating both methods.